Smart123s/ItchClaim/README.md

 ## Usage

 > ⚠️ **Warning:** A working installation of Chrome or Chromium is required, as this script utilizes FlareSolverr to bypass itch.io's Cloudflare protection.
+> 🛈 **Note:** As of 1 November 2025, it seems like only the login page is protected by CloudFlare.
+If you generate a session on a desktop system, you should be able to continue using ItchClaim without Chromium.
+See the FAQ for details [here](#where-does-itchclaim-store-my-login-details).

 ```bash
 itchclaim --login <username> claim